ian-hutchings/adjective-guessr/README.md

+## Background

+For information on this project's research questions and background, read report.pdf.

 ## Download information
 To run this project, you will need to install:
 * wikipediaapi: a Python wrapper for Wikipedia's API